+What’s better than El Morro beach?
+Another beautiful beach with epic views of El Morro!
 This uninhabited island offers little hikes, naturally shaded areas for a picnic, and a beautiful emerald-green beach all to yourself.
+You’re literally getting desert + tropical island all in one.
 What more can you ask for?
 You can reach Isla Cabra’s Playa Paraiso by taking a boat which you can hire at the town fishing dock.

 3) Cayo 7 Hermanos

-If you’re already on a boat tour going through the canals and Isla Cabra (#2 above), you may be interested in paying for the full day excursion and head to Cayo 7 Hermanos.
-This group of uninhabited island keys are also within the Monte Cristi National Park region.
-They are composed of: Terrero, Monte Grande, Ratas, Muertos, Arenas, Tororu and Monte Chico.
+If you’re already on a boat tour going through the canals and Isla Cabra (#2 above), you may be interested in paying for the full-day excursion and heading over to see Cayo 7 Hermanos.
+This group of uninhabited island keys is also within the Monte Cristi National Park region.
+They are composed of 7 little islands: Terrero, Monte Grande, Muertos, Arenas, Tororu, Monte Chico and Cayo Tuna.

 4) Mangroves & Natural Pools of Monte Cristi National Park

-While on the boat ride through Monte Cristi’s National Park to Isla Cabra (#2 on the list), ask your boat driver to stop by the mangroves so you can swim/walk up close to them.
+While on the boat tour through Monte Cristi’s National Park to Isla Cabra (#2 on the list), ask your boat driver to stop by the mangroves so you can swim/walk up close to them.
 You can also stop by a cute wooden post for lunch between the mangroves, and then swim at one of the “natural pools”.
 The natural pools are spots along the canal of mangroves with crystal clear and shallow water.
-Don’t forget your snorkeling gear!
+So don’t forget your snorkeling gear!